To a definition and beyond

 In fact, power in 'systems' is exercised in many ways.
 Politicians, campaign and advocacy groups claim popular mandates.
 Experts asset a unique knowledge and assurance about the circumstances.
 The disenfranchised 'vote with their feet', perhaps by withdrawing from the process leaving others powerless to get anything done.

-'Systems leadership' approaches therefore need to recognise and work with multiple and confusing sources of power if they are to get anything to happen and to recognise that these may be in contradiction or conflict.
+'Systems leadership' approaches if they are to get anything to happen, therefore need to recognise and work with multiple and confusing sources of power, and to recognise that these may be in contradiction or conflict.

 What is really going on?